Walls of Jerusalem: Pre-Israelite city

-Israelite city (ca. 1000–587/86 BCE)
+Iron Age (ca. 1000–587/86 BCE)

 According to Jewish tradition, as expressed in the Hebrew Bible, Jerusalem remained a Jebusite city until the rise of David, who conquered Jebus, renamed it the City of David and started expanding it.
 Outside today's Old City area, his city was still on the low southeastern hill.
 Solomon's Temple was built on the hilltop rising right above the town he had inherited, the Temple Mount, and then extended the city walls to protect it.

 During the First Temple period, the city walls were extended to include the northwest hill, which is where today's Jewish and Armenian quarters are located.

 The entire city was destroyed in 587/86 BCE during the siege led by Nebuchadnezzar of Babylon.